browserengineering/book/book/html.md

 ```

 Of course, there are more rules for handling malformed HTML:
-formatting tags, nested paragraphs, embedded SVG and MathML, and all
+formatting tags, nested paragraphs, embedded Scalable Vector Graphics (SVG) and MathML, and all
 sorts of other complexity.
 Each has complicated rules abounding with
 edge cases.
 But let's end our discussion of handling author errors
 here.